-Publisher paywall strategies: Keep some cotent free to grow subcribers
+Publisher paywall strategies: Keep some content free to grow subcribers

 “We cannot oppose the free part of a strategy to get an… audience, and the goal to get subscribers,” he said.
 “We will get more and more subscribers if we can grow our free audience.

-“So we are looking to expand with the younger generation, but also on the larger scale with [a] French-speaking audience, obviously for Le Monde… the next step next step will be to develop outside our boundaries and to be able to have an international brand with a French-speaking audience, and we will be able to do that with these new formats.”
+“So we are looking to expand with the younger generation, but also on the larger scale with [a] French-speaking audience, obviously for Le Monde… the next step will be to develop outside our boundaries and to be able to have an international brand with a French-speaking audience, and we will be able to do that with these new formats.”

 Referring to the issue of trust in news organisations, which has waned in recent years with the rise of digital platforms, Dreyfus said: “That’s why we need to carry on a strategy of free content, otherwise we will deal only with an elitist audience.